swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

   ///     // x == -8
   ///     // x.trailingZeros == 3
   var trailingZeros: Int { get }

+  /// Returns the quotient of dividing the first value by the second.
+  ///
+  /// For integer types, any remainder of the division is discarded.
+  ///
+  ///     let x = 21 / 5
+  ///     // x == 4
+  static func /(_ lhs: Self, _ rhs: Self) -> Self

+  /// Divides this value by the given value in place.
+  ///
+  /// For example:
+  ///
+  ///     var x = 15
+  ///     y /= 7
+  ///     // y == 2
+  static func /=(_ lhs: inout Self, rhs: Self)

   /// Returns the remainder of dividing the first value by the second.
   ///